Kuwait Work Visa

 Employer obtains work permit approval (MOCI) 2–4 weeks

-Medical fitness test & Emirates ID (post-arrival) 1–2 weeks
+Medical fitness test & Civil ID registration through PACI (post-arrival in Kuwait) 1–2 weeks

 Visa stamping at Kuwaiti Embassy in India 1–2 weeks